MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How input parameters are estimated</b> </summary>data-driven on Italian data</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>efficient model with a relevant approach that considers that the rate of social distancing is not fixed but a function that depends upon time</details>
+<details><summary> <b>Comment/issues</b> </summary>efficient model with a relevant approach that considers that the rate of social distancing is not fixed but a function that depends upon time</details></br>

-##Short-term predictions and prevention strategies forCOVID-2019: A model based study
+## Short-term predictions and prevention strategies forCOVID-2019: A model based study
 ### General information
 **Authors** : Sk Shahid Nadim, Indrajit Ghosh, Joydev Chattopadhyay</br>
 **Publication date** : 3/18</br>